 - 1. Oversleeping

 - 2. Missing the bus or ride to school

 - 3. Staying out of school an unnecessary length of time due to a doctor or other appointment

-- 4. Babysitting in non-emergency situations
+- 4. Babysitting

 - 5. Personal business, i.e.-shopping, haircuts, etc.

-- 6. Truancy or suspension from school

 Medical and Dental Appointments